acmsigsoft/EmpiricalStandards/docs/EngineeringResearch.md

     ethical reasons preventing artifact disclosure.
 -   The artifact is not experimentally compared with related approaches *that are not publicly available*.
-In other words, before saying "you should have compared this against X, make sure X is actually available and functional.
+In other words, before saying "you should have compared this against X," make sure X is actually available and functional.
 -   This is not the first known solution to the identified problem.
 The novelty of the paper can be in how it achieves scalability, better